openoms/lightning-node-management/watchtower.md

 * restart Tor and lnd with systemctl:
     `# systemctl restart tor`
-    `# systemctl restart tor@default`
     `# systemctl restart lnd`

 * Take note of the watchtower's onion address by running:
 `# cat /mnt/hdd/tor/lndWT9911/hostname`
 * Take note of the watchtower-pubkey by running
 `$ lncli tower info`